stackup-wallet/erc-4337-devnet/README.md

 ### V0.6 Stackup Verifying Paymaster

 This is the [Stackup verifying paymaster](https://github.com/stackup-wallet/contracts) contract for `v0.6`.
-The signer for this contract is primary EOA above.
+The signer for this contract is the primary EOA above.

 ```
 Address: 0x42051Fa8F6c012102899c902aA214f1e97bD8aDb